 We'll use the steam turbine rules from earlier.
 The membership functions for the fuzzy sets are plotted below:

-Sense.
 Suppose the agent senses the world and finds that the temperature is $15^{\circ}F$ and the pressure is 26 psi.

-Fuzzify.
-The sensors returns precise values.
+These are precise values.
 But they can be fuzzified.
 From the graphs, we can see that, e.g.: